 Smart Energy Policy - Audubon is working for increased energy efficiency, rapid deployment of cost effective renewable energy technologies, and legislative initiatives to shape a healthy climate and clean energy future.

-Habitat Protection - Audubon Arkansas strives to conserve and restore important and imperiled natural ecosystems.
+Habitat Protection - Audubon Delta strives to conserve and restore important and imperiled natural ecosystems.
 A main objective of Audubon is protecting habitat on-the-ground.

 Highly and moderately vulnerable birds may lose more than half of their current range—the geographic area where they live—as they are forced to search for suitable habitat and climate conditions elsewhere.